-This policy applies to CNC courses and to all courses transferred from other postsecondary institutions for credit at CNC.
+This policy applies to CNC courses and to all courses transferred from other post-secondary institutions for credit at CNC.

 Courses more than 10 years old may be considered for unassigned credit.
-Students should contact the Dean to discussion this option.
+Students should contact the Dean to discuss this option.